The Many Exciting Uses & Applications of Carbon Fiber Composites

 Some Really Cool Applications of Carbon Fiber

-Today, a applications for carbon fiber composites appear on a regular basis.
+Today, applications for carbon fiber composites appear on a regular basis.
 While in the past, carbon fiber was exotic and expensive, you can now find carbon fiber in a huge range of industries and products such as:

 Automotive

 Carbon fiber has been increasingly adopted in auto manufacturing.
-These materials first found use in Formula 1 and and Indy cars, which were early adopters of aerospace technology.
+These materials first found use in Formula 1 and Indy cars, which were early adopters of aerospace technology.
 It then trickled down to exotic high-end sports cars and is currently making its way into production cars.
 “Lightweighting” is a major goal of automotive design to improve performance and reduce environmental impact.
 NASCAR recently transitioned to composites bodies for the Cup Series cars.
 These new bodies have proven to be so tough it has changed the style of racing because the cars can tolerate greater abuse.

 pickleball paddles made with carbon fiber composites